SUNRUSE-Junk-Drawer/deepest-lore/readme.md

 ### Errors raised on failure

+- The schema document matches the JSON schema.
 - All entity reference columns reference an existing entity type.
 - All entity reference column defaults refer to an existing instance of their referenced entity type.